 Daily washing dulls hair colour.
 You can slow your fade by limiting washes and getting a good dry shampoo for the off days.
 Ours has panthenol and vitamin E, so it can cleanse hair without drying it out.

 Whilst we can’t advocate the full James Bond cold shower routine (mainly because we cant hack it ourselves!) we can do a quick cold water rinse after conditioning, which helps seal the cuticle and preserve your colour.

 Sad but true – chlorine can dry out your locks and alter your colour tone.
+This applies to blondes, but also to those with brunette hair.
 However, there is a work around, so don’t let that keep you from the pool!
 Avoid over-chlorination by wetting hair with tap water and adding just a tad of conditioner before you take a dip.

 We love it, but the sun isn’t always the best friend to our skin and our colour, and it does cause colour fade.
 Throw on a hat or chic scarf to extend your colour and protect you from sun damage whenever you hit the great outdoors.

 Avoid the duller, darker colour result that comes from applying fresh colour over previously coloured hair.
-Use the tint brush (provided in your Free Trial) to keep the touch-ups strictly to regrowth, and avoid overlapping.
+Use the tint brush (provided in your Salon Set) to keep your brunette touch-ups strictly to regrowth, and avoid overlapping.

 Try to reduce or avoid using heated styling tools as much as possible, Heat applied directly to your hair can make hair more porous, and that means it’s more difficult for the strands to retain colour.
 Use a heat protecting product before using heated tools to keep your locks safe from colour degrading hot tools.